bparanj/crystal/computer/electronics/design/rc-circuit.md

 5. We define functions for charging and discharging voltages based on the RC circuit equations.
 6. We simulate charging for the first 0.5 seconds, then discharging for the next 0.5 seconds.
 7. We plot the results, showing the voltage across the capacitor over time.
-8. Finally, we print some key values, including the time constant and voltages at specific times.
+8. Finally, we print some key values,  the time constant and voltages at specific times.

 To run this simulation: